-By timothy from Slashdot's people-used-to-wait-in-line-for-concerts department
+By timothy from Slashdot's two-wolves-and-a-sheep-walk-into-a-bar department

-By timothy from Slashdot's part-of-brian-aker's-career-path department
+By timothy from Slashdot's role-of-management-is-to-suck department

-(26MB).Read Replies (0)
+.)Read Replies (0)

 By samzenpus from Slashdot's math-of-music department